Amir-Rastkhadiv/fun-gym/README.md

 # FUN GYM - WEBSITE
 User-Centric Frontend Development Milestone Project-1 for Code Institute course: Leading Technologies HTML5 and CSS3.

-## Introduction
+## INTRODUCTION

-Fun Gym is a responsive and accessible static website for gym members and potential members who want to know about the gym and its procedures.
-It aims to help a range of visitors get connected to the gym by the best experience they could expect.
+Fun Gym is a responsive, accessible, and easy-to-understand static website designed to serve gym members and potential members who are curious about the gym's procedures.
+It aims to connect people to the gym by providing them with the best possible experience.

-Generally, Fun Gym hopes to help keep our community motivated to work out regularly in the UK.
-The site will target trainers, professionals, students looking for cooperation, local councils and charities willing to support the disabled and vulnerable to socialise and keep themselves fit.
-Moreover, this website will benefit families with children and companies who value their staff to see precisely when and where they must join to get the most of it.
+A general goal is to keep our community motivated to exercise frequently in the UK.
+Trainers, professionals, students looking for assistance, local councils, and charities supporting the disabled and vulnerable can benefit from the website.
+Further, it will help families with children and companies that value their employees by showing them when and where they must join to get the most out of it.

-Finally, the developer/owner has been endeavoured to bridge the gap between design and technology by applying User Experience Design (UXD) to create a terrific website.
-As far as educational purposes are concerned, principles, standards, and professional advice to user-Centred Design (UCD) provided by the South Devon University Centre College and the Code Institute have been constructive in creating a prized website.
+As a final point, the developer/owner has combined design and technology to create a terrific website by applying User Experience Design (UXD).
+Also, a valued website inevitably comes through a user-centred design (UCD) based upon principles, standards, and professional advice provided by the South Devon University Centre College and the Code Institute.

 [Have Fun Gym just here!](https://amir-rastkhadiv.github.io/fun-gym/)